-Firstly, we need to know what is a VRV system or VRF system?
+Firstly, we need to know what a VRV system or VRF system is.

-A VRV or VRF system is an air conditioning system, it consists of two types of units, the first type is the outdoor unit, and the other type is the indoor unit.
+A VRV or VRF system is an air conditioning system that consists of two types of units: the outdoor unit and the indoor unit.

 Now, let us talk about the two types of units.

-The outdoor unit includes a compressor that controls the flow rate and the volume of the refrigerant.
+The outdoor unit includes a compressor that controls the refrigerant flow rate and volume.

-This control depends on the number of indoor units, and this system is recommended to be used in green buildings.
+This control depends on the number of indoor units, and the system is recommended for use in green buildings.

-As identified in its name, this system is a variable system, which means this system its load is variable not fixed like the direct expansion unit (as split AC unit & Window AC unit).
+As its name suggests, this system is a variable system, meaning its load is variable, not fixed, unlike the direct expansion unit (as in a split AC unit & a Window AC unit).

-This system has the ability to allow the thermostat which is installed in each separate space to control the temperature inside this space separately from the other spaces.
+This system allows the thermostat installed in each space to control the temperature in that space independently of the others.

 This is because each space has its own internal unit.